-Under his five-year Chairmanship, the Society managed to raise public awareness among about the rights of citizens and residents as enshrined in Islamic Sharia, domestic laws, and international conventions; and revise laws for alignment with international conventions.
-It tried to integrate human rights into school curricula, publish a monthly newsletter, and establish an information and documentation center.
+Under his five-year Chairmanship, the Society managed to raise public awareness about the rights of citizens and residents as enshrined in Islamic Sharia, domestic laws, and international conventions, and to revise laws for alignment with international conventions.
+It also managed to integrate human rights into school curricula, publish a monthly newsletter, and establish an information and documentation centre.
 The Society released the first report on human rights in the Kingdom, which was well received nationally and internationally.

 Minister of Hajj